 • a weekly Football session in Brent.
 A chance to train and play games on a state-of-the-art pitch with a qualified coach.

 • Weekly English language support.
 Our peer-led language project trains 16 – 25 year olds as peer mentors to provide English support in 1-to-1 and small group sessions to other refugee, asylum seeking and migrant young people (11-25) who have a lower level of English.
 Mentors can be young people from the local community, or refugees/asylum seekers themselves who have a good grasp of the language.
 The sessions include:

 • Two weekly English Coaching groups at the College of North West London, one in Wembley and one in Willesden, run term time only

 • Trips and holiday activities.
-One Saturday a month and during the holidays we run additional activities including trips in the local area and to central London, chosen by the young people.
+We run additional activities during the holidays, including trips in the local area and to central London, chosen by the young people.

 We work within a youth participation framework and support young people to make their own decisions and to advocate for themselves when possible.
 We aim to provide a professional, responsive service and value the kindness, knowledge and understanding of our caseworkers.

 We are a small team of 4 staff and therefore, we will prioritise young people who have no other support networks.
 The casework service is validated by Project Oracle.